 - A standard fee of $350.00 is to be paid directly to the Minister of Music at least one month prior to the wedding.
 This includes both the music director and cantor.
 Additional fees may apply if rehearsals are required with guest musicians and soloists.
 The standard music fee applies even if you do not use the Parish Minister of Music.

-- Approximately three months before your wedding you should set up the date and time for your rehearsal by contacting our Wedding Coordinator, Kay Ray, (734) 751-2672, firstname.lastname@example.org.
+- Approximately six months before your wedding our Wedding Coordinator, will contact you to set up the date and time for your rehearsal.
 Kay will set the rehearsal date with you and schedule a time to meet with you to plan the liturgy.

 - All persons who will be a part of the ceremony should attend.
 Those reading will be given an opportunity to practice.